High blood pressureHypertension

 Heart failure.High blood pressure increases the heart's workload.
-Over time, this can cause the heart muscle to thicken (cardiac hypertrophy), which makes it more difficult for the heart to pump out sufficient blood.
+Over time, this can cause the heart muscle to thicken (cardiac hypertrophy), which makes it more difficult for the heart to fill with and then pump out sufficient blood.
 This process can eventually lead to heart failure.

 Cardiac arrhythmias.High blood pressure increases the risk for cardiac arrhythmias (disturbances and irregularities in heartbeats).
 Arrhythmias include atrial fibrillation, premature ventricular contractions, and ventricular tachycardia.

 About two-thirds of people who suffer a first stroke have moderately elevated blood pressure (160/95 mmHg or above).
 Hypertensive people have up to 10 times the normal risk of stroke, depending on the severity of the blood pressure in the presence of other risk factors.
 Hypertension is also an important cause of silent cerebral infarcts, which are blockages in the blood vessels in the brain (mini-strokes) that may predict major stroke or progress to dementia over time.

 High blood pressure, and some of the medications used to treat it, can increase the risk for developing type 2 diabetes.
 There are strong biologic links between insulin resistance (with or without diabetes) and hypertension.
 It is unclear if one condition causes the other.